RasulOs/deki/README.md

 ```

 And don't forget to include your HuggingFace and OpenAI tokens if you use blip2 or ChatGPT
-(if you didn't pass --no-captioning)
+(if you didn't pass --no-captioning).
+ChatGPT token is needed for server.

 Also, to use this version you need to install llama-3.2-11b via ollama.
 (if you didn't pass --no-captioning)